-The Victorian Government's Getting Full Value: The Victorian Waste and Recovery Policy" was released in 2013, which sets out a strategy to reduce the amount of waste generated in Victoria and increase the amount of materials for recycling and reprocessing to reduce damage to the environment caused by waste.
+The Victorian Government's Recycling Victoria: A New Economy was released in 2020 and sets out strategies to reduce the amount of waste generated in Victoria and increase the amount of materials for recycling and reprocessing to reduce damage to the environment caused by waste.

-Ongoing education and dedicated ongoing management services are critical factors in encouraging residents to continue to use the services and systems as intended.
-The future occupiers of the development shall promote the above strategy where practicable and encourage staff to participate in minimising the impact of waste on the environment.
-In particular, consideration should be made to the waste hierarchy, as shown in Figure 7.1 below.
+Ongoing education and dedicated ongoing management services are critical factors in encouraging users to continue to use the services and systems as intended.
+The future occupiers of the development shall promote the above strategy where practicable and encourage users to participate in minimising the impact of waste on the environment.
+In particular, consideration should be made to the circular economy as shown below.